 It only takes a few minutes to register or request your ballot at votefromabroad.org.
 Watch these videos to see how easy it really is!

 All voters need to request their overseas ballot every election year.

 Learn how to do so here!

 IMPORTANT!
-Choose the option for your ballot be delivered by email.
+Choose the option for your ballot to be delivered by email.

 But some states require that you print out your completed form and sign it prior to submitting by email attachment, fax, mail or secure upload.
 State deadlines and submission methods can be found here.

 - Check out Vote from Abroad's FAQ section,